 Kelso is a somewhat small city located in the state of Washington.
 With a population of 11,901 people and six constituent neighborhoods, Kelso is the 72nd largest community in Washington.

 Unlike some cities, Kelso isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kelso are a mix of both white- and blue-collar jobs.
-Overall, Kelso is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Kelso who work in office and administrative support (13.84%), sales jobs (9.23%), and maintenance occupations (9.23%).
+Overall, Kelso is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kelso who work in office and administrative support (11.89%), sales jobs (11.34%), and maintenance occupations (8.19%).

-The per capita income in Kelso in 2010 was $16,229, which is low income relative to Washington and the nation.
-This equates to an annual income of $64,916 for a family of four.
-Kelso also has one of the higher rates of people living in poverty in the nation, with 32.12% of its population below the federal poverty line.
+The per capita income in Kelso in 2010 was $16,668, which is low income relative to Washington and the nation.
+This equates to an annual income of $66,672 for a family of four.
+However, Kelso contains both very wealthy and poor people as well.
+Kelso also has one of the higher rates of people living in poverty in the nation, with 30.58% of its population below the federal poverty line.

+Kelso is a very ethnically-diverse city.
 The people who call Kelso home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kelso residents report their race to be White, followed by Native American.
+The greatest number of Kelso residents report their race to be White, followed by Black or African-American.
 Kelso also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.77% of the city’s residents.
-Important ancestries of people in Kelso include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 14.93% of the city’s residents.
+Important ancestries of people in Kelso include Norwegian, English, Irish, and Swedish.

 The most common language spoken in Kelso is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Chinese.